FIFA defends Suarez biting ban that many call excessive

 "He is totally distraught.
 He never thought the punishment would be so severe," said Alejandro Balbi, a member of the Uruguayan Football Association's board and Suarez's lawyer.
 Former Argentine star Diego Maradona was typically outspoken.

 "Who did Suarez kill?"
-Maradona said during his soccer commentary program broadcast on Venezuela's Telesur and Argentine public television on Thursday night.
+Maradona said during his football commentary programme broadcast on Venezuela's Telesur and Argentine public television on Thursday night.

 "This is football, this is contact...
 They may as well handcuff him and bring him to Guantanamo directly."